trailofbits/audit-kubernetes/notes/stefan.edwards/rra/template.md

 - Service Data Classication:
 - Highest Risk Impact:

-# Notes
+# Service Notes

+The portion should walk through the component and discuss connections, their relevant controls, and generally lay out how the component serves its relevant function.
+For example a component that accepts an HTTP connection may have relevant questions about channel security (TLS and Cryptography), authentication, authorization, non-repudiation/auditing, and logging.
+The questions aren't the *only* drivers as to what may be spoken about, the questions are meant to drive what we discuss and keep things on task for the duration of a meeting/call.

-- How does the service work?
+## How does the service work?

-- Are there any subcomponents or shared boundaries?
+## Are there any subcomponents or shared boundaries?

-- misc...
+## What communications protocols does it use?

+## Where does it store data?

+## What is the most sensitive data it stores?

+## How is that data stored?

 # Data Dictionary